2024 United States presidential election in Georgia: County swings

 Trump narrowly flipped three Georgia counties in the Black Belt: the swing counties of Baldwin and Washington (the latter of which is majority-Black), becoming the first presidential Republican to do so since George W. Bush in 2004, as well as Jefferson County (also majority-Black), which he became the first presidential Republican to win since George H. W. Bush in 1988.
 Trump is now the second Republican presidential candidate to prevail in Georgia more than once, following George W. Bush.
 However, despite Harris losing Georgia and the election, she managed to improve on Biden's margins in a few Atlanta suburban counties, including but not limited to Fayette, where her 3.1% defeat was the closest a presidential Democrat has come to winning the county since favorite son Jimmy Carter comfortably did so in 1976; Henry, where her 29.7% victory was the best performance for a Democrat at said electoral level since the same election; and Cherokee, where she became the first presidential Democrat to break more than 30% of the county vote since Carter in 1980.
-Georgia, Maine, Nevada, North Carolina, Utah, and Wisconsin were the only six states where Harris received more votes than Biden in 2020.
-Of those, she made her greatest raw vote gain compared to Biden in Georgia, winning 75,000 more votes.
+Georgia was one of only six states where Harris received more raw votes than Biden in 2020, (Note: The other five states were Maine, Nevada, North Carolina, Utah, and Wisconsin.) but of those, she made her greatest raw vote gain compared to Biden in Georgia, winning 75,000 more votes.